Johannes Fried

-Johannes Fried (born 23 May 1942, in Hamburg) is a German historian, professor, and medievalist.
+Johannes Fried (23 May 1942 – 17 January 2026) was a German historian, academic and medievalist.

-Biography
+Life and career

-Fried studied at the University of Heidelberg, where he obtained his doctorate in 1970 and his habilitation in 1977.
-He was professor at the University of Cologne 1980–1983 and has held the Chair of Medieval History at the University of Frankfurt am Main since 1983.
+Fried was born on 23 May 1942.
+He studied at the University of Heidelberg, where he obtained his doctorate in 1970 and his habilitation in 1977.
+He was professor at the University of Cologne 1980–1983 and held the Chair of Medieval History at the University of Frankfurt am Main from 1983.
 He was a visiting Fellow at the Institute for Advanced Study in Princeton from 1995 to 1996.

-Fried is a member of several learned societies and was president of the Verband der Historiker und Historikerinnen Deutschlands (German Society of Historians) from 1996 to 2000.
+He was a member of several learned societies and president of the Verband der Historiker und Historikerinnen Deutschlands (German Society of Historians) from 1996 to 2000.

+Fried died in Heidelberg on 17 January 2026, at the age of 83.

 Theses

-Johannes Fried considers Notger von Lüttich, not Johannes Canaparius, to be the author of Vita sancti Adalberti episcopi Pragensis on Adalbert von Prag (* 956 – † 997), written around 1000, which for the first time mentions Danzig (Gdansk) as "urbs Gyddanyzc".
+Johannes Fried considered Notger von Lüttich, not Johannes Canaparius, to be the author of Vita sancti Adalberti episcopi Pragensis on Adalbert of Prague (c.
+956 – 997), written around 1000, which for the first time mentions Gdańsk (Danzig) as "urbs Gyddanyzc".